![]() |

 collection times.
 Shifts might start as early as 6am, and you sometimes

+be required to work evenings and weekends.
 You must be aware of hygiene, health and safety to help reduce the risk of disease spread among the birds.
 You'll also need good observation skills so you can spot and report health issues and damage to buildings and equipment.
+Birds producing hatching eggs for retail are

 kept in controlled environment open housing.
 Egg Collectors find and